haeussma/raw-data-model/specifications/datamodel.md

   - Description: Initial substrate concentration of the reaction.
 - __data__
   - Type: Data
-  - Description: Replicates of a measurement.
+  - Description: Replicates of a measurement

 ### Data